 Diabetes Prevention Diet

 Though preventing diabetes is much more than consuming and avoiding certain foods, diet modifications can be made.
-Based on the current study, eat more and less of the following foods:
+Based on the present study, eat more and less of the following foods:

-Walnuts, pecans, sunflower seeds and flaxseeds are just a few of the many nuts and seeds that contain healthy fats.
-They are calorically-dense, so stick to a small palm full.
+• Nuts and Seeds: Walnuts, pecans, and sunflower seeds are a few of the many nut and seed varieties containing healthy fats.
+Nuts are dense in calories, so stick to a small palm full.
 Nuts and seeds are a convenient snack option and offers crunch to salads and meals.

-Soybeans are not only a valuable plant-based protein source, but offers eight grams of polyunsaturated fat and three grams of monounsaturated fat per one cup.
+• Soybeans: Soybeans are a valuable plant-based protein source.
+They also offer 8 grams of polyunsaturated fat and three grams of monounsaturated fat per cup.

-Fatty fish including herring, tuna, salmon and trout contain omega-3 fatty acids, a polyunsaturated fat.
-The intake of omega-3s may not only be cardio-protective but defend against diabetes development.
+• Fatty Fish: Fatty fish including herring, tuna, salmon and trout contain omega-3 fatty acids, a polyunsaturated fat.
+The intake of omega-3s shows to protect heart health.
+It can also defend against diabetes development.

-White flour and its products are refined grains, whole grains that have essentially been stripped out of nutrients and fiber.
+• Refined Grains and Starches: White flour and its products are refined grains.
+These are essential whole grains that have been stripped down of valuable nutrients and fiber.
 Reduce the intake of white breads and pastries along with keeping starchy pasta and potatoes limited or in portion.

-Animal fat is mostly in the form of saturated fat, a type of fat that should be limited within the diet.
+• Animal Fats: Animal fat is mostly in the form of saturated fat.
+The American Heart Association (AHA) encourages consuming less than 7 percent of total daily calories from saturated fat.
 Choose leaner cuts of meats and limit the intake products including bacon, ham and hot dogs.